KeltonKarboviak/Csci513_1/README.md

 rm open-iconic.zip
 ```

-4. Download a local version of jQuery
+4. Download a local version of jQuery.
+This is used as a fallback.

 ```bash
 mkdir js/vendor